 Joe Louis – boxer; lived at 555 Edgecombe Avenue

 But all of America dancing this time”

-Joe Louis versus Max Schmeling, Wednesday, June 22, 1938 at Yankee Stadium.
+Joe Louis versus Max Schmeling, Wednesday, June 22, 1938, at Yankee Stadium.
 A black man against a German.
 Joe faces on one side, Jim Crow laws, and the other, Nazi hate.
-Joe Lewis’s fight with Max Schmeling actually happens twice, with the entire world looking on, and drawing conclusions that reach beyond just a boxing match of heavy weight champions.
+Joe Lewis’s fight with Max Schmeling actually happens twice, with the entire world looking on, and drawing conclusions that reach beyond just a boxing match between heavyweight champions.
 Joe Lewis is considered to be one of the greatest heavyweights of all time, with 26 title defenses. [picture book biography, ages 6 and up]